miguelriemoliveira/RustBot/README.md

 ```
 ## <a name="savingabagfile"></a>Saving a Bag File

-This should be done in the NUC, if you are running from a laptop use an ssh connection (see [Connecting via ssh](#connectingssh)).
+The following commands should be executed from the NUC computer.
+Thus, if you want to run from a laptop, use an ssh connection as explained in section [Connecting via ssh](#connectingssh).

 To record raw data we must first launch the camera drivers (no need to run stereo processing, since this will be done offline)